Danny enjoys the diversity of working across the education sector and designing well-informed buildings through collaboration with the end users.

 Best book you’ve read?

 I have a bit of an obsession with books, although I only seem to go between monographs of architects and cookbooks of chefs that I am inspired by.
 My current favourites are architect Peter Aldington’s ‘Houses’ and chef Enrique Olvera’s ‘Mexico from the Inside Out’.
-I also really enjoy when my monthly Icon Magazine subscription arrives in the post.
+I always look forward to my monthly Icon Magazine subscription arriving in the post too.

 - Academy of Urbanism